 What is a multi-level venture?

 There are some well-established, legal multi-level marketing operations.
 Successful participants in these make money primarily from the products they sell to end users—not to themselves (warehousing) or other recruits.
-Illegal pyramids and gifting schemes tout making money by you having others sign up underneath you and pay money so you get rich based on their recruiting.
+Illegal pyramids and gifting schemes try to entice new participants by making it sound like easy money — you will make money by signing up people to work underneath you and you will get rich because they will recruit other people to work beneath them in a continuous stream of new recruits.

 What is an illegal "pyramid scheme"?